pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 <Youtube src="IF8f1Z3ZkEo" muted="1"/>

-A heatmap of gaze data mapped onto the reference image can be generated within Pupil Cloud.
-Mapped gaze and fixation data can further be downloaded as [CSV files](/invisible/reference/export-formats.html#reference-image-mapper).
+A heatmap of gaze data mapped onto the reference image can be generated, and mapped gaze and fixation data can further be downloaded as [CSV files](/invisible/reference/export-formats.html#reference-image-mapper).

 ## Setup